As of fall 2012, The White House Studio Project is now under new management.

 Click Here for More WHO’S THAT?!

 Last month some obviously drunk and confused person tagged our door.
-We don’t know wither is was some failed joke or a negative slur but it was really dumb and poorly executed.
+We don’t know wither is was some failed joke or a negative slur but it was poorly executed.
 At the top left corner you can see they misspelled the word “red” and ended up crossing it out.
-Nice one.
 There was little to no skill in the can-handling and a weak letter style.
 They covered people’s artwork and they even sprayed out faces on a photo.
-Wow.
-What a jerk.
+If you’re gong to spray paint in Kensington market at least bring your A-game.

-We don’t really get it.
-But it’s just paint and we got tons of that in our studio so it’s kinda funny.
+Anyways, sucks we got tagged but it’s just paint and we got tons of that in our studio so gave our door a fresh coat of stencils and art.
 We figured out a cool way of using a milk crate as a stencil too!
 We’re very happy with the results.

 We just want to point out that we have a non-discrimination policy and don’t tolerate any form of hate in our creative space!
 Thanks!